vioSpark/color_sample_measurements/README.md

 # color_sample_measurements

-Measurement analisys program for the evaulation of measurements (collab project between BME and SZIE)
+<b>read paper <a href="http://ojs.emt.ro/index.php/oget2020/article/view/168">here</a>

-The program calculates the 'delta'E from spectral measurements.
-It does a bunch of calculations mainly based on pandas, and python arrays.
+Measurement analisys program for the evaulation of measurements (collaboration between <a href="http://www.bme.hu/">BME</a> and <a href="https://www.szie.hu/">SZIE</a>)

-TODO: upload process map, general optimalization
+The program calculates the ΔE from spectral measurements.
+Code is mainly based on pandas and python arrays.